Germany is quite a big and diverse country, and when it comes to where in Germany you should choose to live, there are plenty of options.

 Hamburg is also a very green city, especially where expats reside.
 While most of the city is flat, there are still parks and green spaces all over the city.
 The city organizes several annual events to celebrate the local green culture.

-While the options above are great if you enjoy the bustle of city living, it’s understandable if you’d prefer to live in a small, quieter town.
+However, if you’d prefer to live in a small, quieter town, read on.
 Luckily, Germany has plenty of these suitable for expats in retirement.

 You’ll find plenty of interesting cultural sites coupled with the incredible landscape of the Rhine Valley.